pmrprdc/pmrprdc/README.md

 Deep mind engineers work their craft,
 To create products that are pure magic.

-Their minds are sharp, from conversing with duck,
-They work with haste, they never waste,
+Their minds are sharp, from conversing with 'DUCK', They work with haste, they never waste,
 Their coding skills are beyond compare,
 Creating products that transport us somewhere.